froukje/de-zoomcamp/README.md

 ### Week 4: Analytics Engineering

+* Basics of analytics engineering
+* dbt (data build tool)
+* BigQuery and dbt
+* Postgres and dbt
+* dbt models
+* Testing and documenting
+* Deployment to the cloud and locally
+* Visualizing the data with google data studio and metabase

 ### Week 5: Batch processing

+* Batch processing
+* What is Spark
+* Spark Dataframes
+* Spark SQL
+* Internals: GroupBy and joins

 ### Week 6: Streaming

+* Introduction to Kafka
+* Schemas (avro)
+* Kafka Streams
+* Kafka Connect and KSQL

 ### Week 7, 8 & 9: Project